 Highest paying jobs at Alternative Schools

-The Houston area has the Draw Academy ($57,698) and A+ Unlimited Potential ($75,934) open enrollment charter schools that will put teachers at the top of the pay scale.
+The Houston area has the Draw Academy ($66,877) that also puts teachers at the top of the pay scale.

 With a rising enrollment in schools across Texas, the need for teachers (especially in specialized areas) is great.
-While some districts located in larger metropolitan areas pay average salaries more than $50,000, some districts in rural areas struggle to keep up.
+While some districts located in larger metropolitan areas pay average salaries of nearly $60,000, some districts in rural areas struggle to keep up.

-However, the good news is that across the board, salaries rose this year thanks to a new bill that boosted salaries and retirement contributions.
-The goal is to give districts in the state an advantage in recruitment while answering teacher shortage issues many schools and districts currently face.
+However, the good news is that across the board, salaries rose again this year, giving districts in the state an advantage in recruitment while answering teacher shortage issues many schools and districts currently face.

 Micah is the Director of Curriculum & Technology.
 He holds a Bachelor of Arts in British Literature, from the University of North Texas and a Master of Arts in Teaching, from Louisiana College.
 In his previous career, Micah served for 14 years as a banker and bank manager.
 For the majority of this period, Micah managed the Downtown Fort Worth location of Frost Bank.